 Thousands of deaths occur each year as a result of tragic and preventable accidents.
 An award of damages for wrongful death provides compensation to the family members of a person who was killed through another party’s wrongful act or negligence.
 In the State of Louisiana, only a surviving spouse, children, parents, or guardians may pursue a wrongful death lawsuit.
 In some limited circumstances, other relatives such as siblings or grandparents may also be entitled to file a wrongful death case.
 Louisiana’s statute of limitations only allows relatives to file a wrongful death lawsuit within two years from the date of a loved one’s death.
 Due to this limited time-frame, it is very important that you speak with a personal injury attorney as soon as possible after an accident resulting in death.

-J. Price McNamara is an experienced Contact the Law Offices of J. Price McNamara.
+J. Price McNamara is an experienced Contact J. Price McNamara ERISA Insurance Claim Attorney.
 He handles cases throughout Louisiana including Lafayette, Ascension, Mandeville, Terrebonne, Jefferson, Kenner, Orleans, East Baton Rouge, West Baton Rouge, Kenner, Lafourche, and St. John Parishes.
 If you have lost a loved one due to someone else’s negligence, call J. Price McNamara today at (866) 248-0580 to schedule a free initial consultation.
 You may also contact him through his website.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.